 Authority / institution Position/Designatio n Issues raised Response government procedures according to fire and rescue building regulations of 2015 Kigoma Special Economic Zone Managing director The area is good under the regional administration of Kigoma supervised by SPV (KISEZ) We encourage MUHAS to increase speed and start construction soon • The proponent acknowledges the provided information and shall take heed of advice given.
 MLHHSD-Kigoma Gender Focal Person MUHAS has been provided with a plot for construction of a college of Medicine The project site is a legit government property that was planned for since 2009 and ownership documents are already provided MUHAS should construct proper modern buildings The proponent acknowledges the provided information and shall take heed of advice given.
-Roofing sheets and steel rods industry Project neighbour The project is accepted • The proponent acknowledges the provided information Third man limited HR officer • The Project is welcomed and a good cooperative relationship is anticipated • The proponent acknowledges the provided information NextGen Solawazi Limited Renewable Energy Engineer NextGen welcomes MUHAS to KISEZ This project investment is very benefitial to NextGen since it increases the availability of a health facility and increases power demand which is very essential for NextGen's future plan of solar plant expansion • The proponent acknowledges the provided information Ministry of Environmental • The study must refer to National and World Bank Reference has been made to
+Roofing sheets and steel rods industry Project neighbour The project is accepted • The proponent acknowledges the provided information Third man limited HR officer • The Project is welcomed and a good cooperative relationship is anticipated • The proponent acknowledges the provided information NextGen Solawazi Limited Renewable Energy Engineer NextGen welcomes MUHAS to KISEZ This project investment is very benefitial to NextGen since it increases the availability of a health facility and increases power demand which is very essential for NextGen's future plan of solar plant expansion • The proponent acknowledges the provided information

-Authority / institution Position/Designatio n Issues raised Response Education, Science and Technology Officer Regulations and draw a clear picture of how they will be enhanced during project implementation.
-The ESIA must include the guidelines provided in the ESMF and ESF both WB standards and national Regulations Tanzania Council of Universities (TCU) Officer No objection for the project Consultant (Architect) is argued to observe the minimum requirements for physical resources provided for under the standards and guidelines for University Education in Tanzania, 2019 N/A Consultant has been advised MUHAS-Main campus Director of students services Proper estimations should be done to allow waste water and solid waste infrastructure to accommodate use by all students and staff involved in the project MUHAS should engage transport service providers in ensuring proper transportation of students and all projects' personnel to and from the Kigoma campus whenever necessary especially during the project operational phase Proper waste management systems will be adhered to throughout the project Gender Focal person Seminars and sensitizations on should be done to all project workers and service providers The contractor should have a social welfare representative and a proper GBV reporting system to all and enhance intensive ans extensive consideration for gender issues The gender unit at MUHAS has been financially and administratively empowered to deal with gender issues and preparing online reporting systems to enhance GBV All gender related issues shall be adhered to and implemented as advised during all project phases MUHAS acknowledges the information provided
+Authority / institution Position/Designatio n Issues raised Response Ministry of Education, Science and Technology Environmental Officer The study must refer to National and World Bank Regulations and draw a clear picture of how they will be enhanced during project implementation.
+The ESIA must include the guidelines provided in the ESMF and ESF Reference has been made to both WB standards and national Regulations Tanzania Council of Universities (TCU) Officer No objection for the project Consultant (Architect) is argued to observe the minimum requirements for physical resources provided for under the standards and guidelines for University Education in Tanzania, 2019 N/A Consultant has been advised MUHAS-Main campus Director of students services Proper estimations should be done to allow waste water and solid waste infrastructure to accommodate use by all students and staff involved in the project MUHAS should engage transport service providers in ensuring proper transportation of students and all projects' personnel to and from the Kigoma campus whenever necessary especially during the project operational phase Proper waste management systems will be adhered to throughout the project Gender Focal person Seminars and sensitizations on should be done to all project workers and service providers The contractor should have a social welfare representative and a proper GBV reporting system to all and enhance intensive ans extensive consideration for gender issues The gender unit at MUHAS has been financially and administratively empowered to deal with gender issues All gender related issues shall be adhered to and implemented as advised during all project phases MUHAS acknowledges the information provided